hbctraining/variant_analysis/lessons/04_fastqc.md

 Notice here how we are using string manipulation in `bash` to assign `$RIGHT_READS`.
 The left and right reads from paired-end sequencing will oftentimes be in the same directory.
 So this is a case where string manipulation in `bash` will be really helpful in saving time and reducing typos.

-Now that we have assigned parameters to variables, we are going to get ready to run `FastQC` and before we run `FastQC` we need to make sure that the output directory exists to accept the output:
+Now that we have assigned parameters to variables, we are going to get ready to run `FastQC` and before we run `FastQC` we need to make sure that the creation of the output directory exists in our script to accept the output:

 ```
 # Create directory to hold output